rxliuli/joplin-utils/apps/joplin-blog/README.md

 ### Where is the joplin personal folder?

-Generally speaking, if you are using a portable program, it should be in the program directory `. /JoplinProfile` directory, where you should see the `resources,_templates,_tmp` directories.
+Generally speaking, if you are using a portable program, it should be in the program directory `. /JoplinProfile` directory, where you should see the `resources,templates,tmp` directories.

 ![joplinProfilePath](https://img.rxliuli.com/20210316092834.png)